jwatson-CO-edu/SPARROW/README.md

     [ ] Implicit open paren, `;` is close paren
     [ ] <funcName> <arg1> ... <argN>;
     [ ] Program Blocks: All of `{}`, `()`, `[]`
-    [ ] Verify that statement precedence with block brackets already exists in evaluator, If not then Implement it!
+    [ ] T: Verify that statement precedence with block brackets already exists in evaluator, If not then Implement it!
-    [ ] Line Continuation: `\+`
+    [ ] T: Make sure that nested statements and blocks do not cause ambiguity [ ] Line Continuation: `\+`
 [ ] Evaluate "The Seasoned Schemer" for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
 [ ] Experiment with memory models